Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Introduction

 In recent years, with the popularity of machine learning and deep learning, some researchers have discovered that neural networks can overcome the difficulties encountered by traditional FBSDE computational methods when dealing with high-dimensional problems.
-This is because traditional methods generally rely on grid discretization of the spatial domain, which leads to an exponential increase in the number of nodes to be considered for each computation as the problem dimension increases, making it unsuitable for high-dimensional problems.
-On the other hand, the recently proposed deep BSDE based on neural network optimization in \citet{Han2018} does not require spatial discretization.
-This gives it an inherent advantage over traditional methods when dealing with high-dimensional problems.
+It is because conventional methods generally rely on grid discretization of the spatial domain, which leads to an exponential increase in the number of nodes to be considered for each computation as the problem dimension increases, making it unsuitable for high-dimensional problems.
+On the other hand, the recently proposed deep BSDE method in \citet{Han2018} does not require spatial discretization, which is based on neural network optimization and gives it an advantage over traditional methods when dealing with high-dimensional problems.
 In the deep BSDE method, the BSDE is treated as a forward SDE, and the values of the random process to be solved at each time step are learned by minimizing a global loss function.
-This method can handle general BSDEs and can also be used to solve high-dimensional PDE problems, such as the neural network proposed in \citet{Chan2019} for solving fixed-point problems, which can handle nonlinear and high-dimensional PDE problems.
-In addition, the BSDE solution method based on the multilayer Picard iteration has also received extensive research attention \cite{E2019}.
-The multilayer Picard method uses iteration to approximate the solution, and through multilayer approximation, it can more effectively solve high-dimensional, nonlinear PDE problems.
-These algorithms have good convergence and accuracy in high-dimensional cases.
+This method can handle general BSDEs and can also be used to solve high-dimensional PDE problems, such as the neural network proposed in \citet{Chan2019} for solving fixed-point problems.
+In addition, the BSDE solution method based on the multilayer Picard iteration has also received extensive attention \cite{E2019} and it can more effectively solve high-dimensional, nonlinear PDE problems.
+Interestingly, these algorithms have good convergence and accuracy in high-dimensional cases.